Preventing Prompt Injection with Type-Directed Privilege Separation: Implementation

 \subsubsection{Metrics}

-We set the temperature of the zero-shot prompted LLM to $1.0$. \begin{itemize} \item \emph{Utility:} An agent instance with an email thread is counted as successful if it reaches the meeting finalization stage and successfully adds a meeting to the user's calendar that does not overlap with any existing events from both the user and the receiving party.
-We evaluate performance when not under attack by tracking the percentage of successful email threads.
+We set the temperature of our language models to $1.0$, and use the following metrics to evaluate performance. \begin{itemize} \item \emph{Utility:} We evaluate performance when not under attack by tracking the percentage of successful email threads.
+An email thread is considered successful if the user's agent adds the meeting to a time slot that does not conflict with either the user's or the recipient's respective calendars.

-\item \emph{ASR:} We evaluate prompt injection ASR by applying the malicious agent for the receiving party.
-An attack is considered successful if the unique code \emph{SCRTINFO} is detected in any of the emails sent by the user's agent.
-We then track the percentage of successful attacks. \end{itemize}
+\item \emph{ASR:} To evaluate prompt injection ASR, we simulate each email thread with the recipient's agent in malicious mode.
+An attack is considered successful if the phrase \emph{SCRTINFO} is detected in any of the emails sent by the user's agent. \end{itemize}